 A good article ends with a conclusion that surprises the reader, yet makes sense.
 Writing an ending that summarizes your ideas is difficult, but not impossible.

-My Reader’s Digest editor taught me more about writing magazine articles and query letters than any other editor I’ve worked with!
-These are the ten most important things I learned… Read More »10 Things You Need to Know About Writing for Reader’s Digest; these tips will also help you understand and follow the submission guidelines for contributors (which can feel overwhelming to freelancers).
+My Reader’s Digest editor taught me more about writing magazine articles and query letters than any other editor I’ve worked with.
+These are the ten most important things I learned… Read More »10 Things You Need to Know About Writing for Reader’s Digest